Tonsil Surgery for Kids in Melbourne

 Here’s a simple step-by-step overview:

-- Surgery Day: The tonsil surgery is usually done as day surgery in a Melbourne hospital.
+• Surgery Day: The tonsil surgery is usually done first thing in the morning at Masada hospital.

-- Anaesthesia: Your child will receive gentle general anaesthesia so they are fully asleep and pain-free.
+• Anaesthesia: Your child will receive gentle general anaesthesia so they are fully asleep and pain-free.
+A parent should be present when the child goes to sleep to help support the child.

-- Recovery Room: Your child will wake up in the recovery area where the care team will monitor them closely.
+• Recovery Room: Your child will wake up in the recovery area where the care team will monitor them closely.
+A parent will be invited to the recovery room as soon as your child starts to wake up.

 Dr. Braham and his team will make sure your child feels safe and supported throughout the process.